Updated: Apr 10

 How long does it start to see physical results?

 As with many aspects of the journey this is individual and depends on the person and how long you have been doing certain habits to get to where you are today (this could be your whole life), however we say that it will take around 12 weeks for you and the others around you to start to see some form of physical changes to your body.

 How do I log nutrition?

-Add us on MyFitnessPal, you can log through there.
+Add us on MyFitnessPal and share your diary with friends, you can log through there.
 We can help you to set some goals through there.
 Jaime also offers an additional nutrition coaching service for those wanting plans or extra accountability.